Luminous solar neutrinos I: Dipole portals: Conclusions

-Our study has demonstrated the discovery potential using solar neutrinos, but heavier sterile neutrinos, $N$, can be produced from atmospheric neutrinos and it would be interesting to study their impact on dipole portals and other inelastic upscattering operators.
 Future experiments such as JUNO and Hyper-Kamiokande can serve as sensitive probes of upscattered particles, as can any other large-volume detector capable of detecting MeV scale photons (this statement is independent of detector density).
-Searches could also leverage time modulation, which needs to be studied in more detail as has been done for luminous dark matter \cite{Eby:2019mgs}.
+Searches could leverage time modulation, which needs to be studied in more detail as has been done for luminous dark matter \cite{Eby:2019mgs}, zenith-dependence, and spectral shape characteristics to distinguish new physics from backgrounds.

-Finally, we have focused on solar neutrinos, which we have shown to be a powerful tool with which to study a dipole portal connecting active neutrinos to a sterile state with mass $m_N\lesssim 20$ MeV.
-Atmospheric neutrinos have a much smaller flux, but could probe heavier $m_N$, where constraints are lacking as shown in \cref{muon-only}.